-- 8.17 If formal action is required, the Authority will issue a formal letter of underperformance in accordance with the terms of your contract, to address the failure to meet the performance levels set out in the contract.
-The Authority will work with you to agree the forecast management information you will be asked to supply. - 8.18 At the stage of issuing the formal letter the Authority will look to reduce your contract value.
+- 8.17 If formal action is required, the Authority will issue a formal letter of underperformance in accordance with the terms of your contract, to address the failure to meet the performance levels set out in the contract. - 8.18 At the stage of issuing the formal letter the Authority will look to reduce your contract value.
 This may also impact on future allocations.